Klara Bühl: International career

 Bühl made her debut for the national team on 23 April 2014 as part of the U-15 national team's friendly match against the Dutch team and scored her first three goals on 28 October 2014 in a 13–0 win over Scotland.
 After four appearances for the U-16 national team, in 2016 she was the youngest player in the German squad for the European Championship, which took place in Belarus from 4 to 16 May 2016.
 She played in all five matches and won the Under-17 European Championship title after a 3–2 final victory in penalty shootout against the Spanish team.
 Bühl was also part of the German line-up for the 2016 U-17 World Cup in Jordan and reached the quarter-finals with the team where Spain lost 2–1.

-In March 2017, she made her debut for the U-19 national team, with which she qualified for the Under-19 European Championship in Northern Ireland in the same year and reached the semi-finals there against France.
-Bühl scored 1–0 in this game but the French won 2–1 in the end.
-The following year Bühl was part of the German line-up for the U-20 World Cup in France and played in all three group games as well as in the quarter-finals, which were lost 3–1 to the future World Champion from Japan.
+In March 2017, she made her debut for the U-19 national team, with which she qualified for the Under-19 European Championship in Northern Ireland, taking place in the same year.
+Germany reached the semi-finals and faced France, with Bühl scoring the opening goal but the French winning 2-1 in the end.
+The following year, Bühl was part of the German line-up for the U-20 World Cup in France, playing in all three group games as well as the quarter-final, which was lost 3–1 to eventual world champions Japan.

-In December 2018, she was appointed by national coach Martina Voss-Tecklenburg to the senior national squad for the winter training camp in Marbella from 14 to 21 January 2019 for the first time.
-On 28 February 2019, she was substituted for the senior national team in the 90th minute in a test match against France, thus completing her first game for the senior national team.
-For the 2019 World Cup, she was called to the German team by Voss-Tecklenburg.
+In December 2018, Bühl was called up to the senior squad for the first time by national coach Martina Voss-Tecklenburg for the winter training camp in Marbella from 14 to 21 January 2019.
+On 28 February 2019, she made her senior debut in a friendly match against France when she was substituted on for Verena Schweers in the 90th minute.

+Bühl earned a place in Germany's squad for the 2019 World Cup.
+Klara's impressive rise saw her awarded with the Fritz Walter Gold Medal in 2019, the DfB's top prize for youth footballers in Germany.

+For Euro 2022, which was held in England, Klara was a key player for the German national team, starting the first four games of the finals.
+She couldn't be used in both the semi-final and final due to testing positive for COVID-19.
+In the final, Germany lost 2-1 to England after extra-time and finished as runners-up.
+After the tournament, Bühl was voted into the "Eleven of the Tournament" by the UEFA coaching staff.

+Following strong performances, Bühl won Germany's National Player of the Year award for 2023.

+On 3 July 2024, Bühl was called up to the Germany squad for the 2024 Summer Olympics.
+Bühl helped Germany win a bronze medal in the Olympic women's football event at the Games in Paris.
+She started all six of the team's matches at the tournament, registering one goal and two assists.
+Germany beat world champions Spain 1-0 in Lyon in the Bronze medal match.